William B. Hincks: Civil War military service

 In his regiment, he was said to be a man with strength of mind and purity of purpose, integrity of character, and frankness of manner who could not fail to influence his comrades and win their love and esteem.

 Hincks enlisted as a private and rose quickly through the ranks of the regiment.
-On August 20, 1862 he mustered into "A" Co.
-Connecticut 14th Infantry as a private, promoted Sergeant in February, 1863, Sergeant Major in June, 1863, Adjutant, in October 1863 and Major in April, 1865.
+On August 20, 1862, he mustered into "A" Co., Connecticut 14th Infantry as a private, promoted Sergeant in February 1863, Sergeant Major in June 1863, Adjutant in October 1863 and Major in April 1865.
 With the exception of a short tour on the brigade staff, Hincks was with the 14th through all its engagements.
 He was mustered out with his regiment on May 31, 1865, having been in service from Antietam to Appomattox with the 14th Connecticut Regiment.

 Medal of Honor

-He was awarded the Medal of Honor, for extraordinary heroism on July 3, 1863, while serving as a sergeant major with the 14th Connecticut Infantry Regiment, at the Battle of Gettysburg.
+Hincks was awarded the Medal of Honor for extraordinary heroism on July 3, 1863, while serving as a sergeant major with the 14th Connecticut Infantry Regiment, at the Battle of Gettysburg.
 His Medal of Honor was issued on December 1, 1864.